vanyusuf1/Hyper-Mart/README.md

 This is a dynamic e-commerce website built with **MERN** stack.
 One stop solution for buying your favorite Tee products.

 ## Project Summary 📖
-The website displays wide range of clothing products.
+The website displays a wide range of clothing products.
 Users can purchase(***End Users***), add and remove products(***Admin***) to/from their cart while specifying the stock/quantity of each item.
 They can then enter their details and proceed towards handling the payment processing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).